mapillary/mapillary_tools/README.md

 #### Execution
  - Windows users sometimes have trouble with the bare execution of `mapillary_tools`, since it is not inserted in the PATH automatically.
- If you are trying to execute `mapillary_tools` on Windows and dont have its path inserted in the PATH, make sure you execute the installed executable under Pythons scripts, for example `C:\python27\Scripts`.
+ If you are trying to execute `mapillary_tools` on Windows and don't have its path inserted in the PATH, make sure you execute the installed executable under Pythons scripts, for example `C:\python27\Scripts`.
 Due to the Python package naming convention, the package and the directory with the modules are also called `mapillary_tools`, so users often mistakenly try to run those instead of the executable called `mapillary_tools`, located in `mapillary_tools/mapillary_tools/bin`.
  - Execution issues can occur in case the executable is saved with additional characters, like for example `\r`, which results in error message `env: python\r: No such file or directory`.
 In that case the executable needs to be edited to remove additional characters as suggested [here](https://stackoverflow.com/questions/19425857/env-python-r-no-such-file-or-directory), one example:

  in terminal: